Francisco-1088/mt-webexteams/README.md

 # Webex, MS Teams and Slack Alerts for doors left open for a set amount of time

-NOTE: For this section to work, you need the has_mt_api NFO enabled.
+NOTE: For this section to work, you need to contact Meraki support to enable MT API functionality.

 If you wish to receive alerts for doors that remain open for too long, you need to set up the variable DOOR_TIMER in the **credentials.py** file.
 If this value is set to 0, the code will skip over this section.
 Try not to set too large a value, because this means your web server needs to keep the thread running for this amount of time.